asmaony/DevOpps_Lab_Practice/README.md

 ![Screenshot (37)](https://github.com/user-attachments/assets/56018457-3173-4a4b-a112-10cf6be7704f)

-#### 3.Modify the security Group that the web server is using to allow HTTP access:
+#### 3. Modify the security Group that the web server is using to allow HTTP access:

 When we launched the EC2 instance, it is  provided a script that installed a web server and created a simple web page.
 In this task, we will access content from the web server.